-Like the Tech in San Jose, CA, many cities now have brick-and-mortar tech museums.
+Like San Jose, CA, many cities now have brick-and-mortar tech museums.
 See what programs and services your local museum provides.

 Although Leonardo is commonly known as a "universal genius", the exhibitions dedicated to him have almost always focused on some specific area of his activity: art, anatomy, technology, studies on water, on flight, and so on.
 This example of an on-line museum type site allows you to see how truly remarkable Leonardo was.